Environmental impact of pharmaceuticals and personal care products: Human

-The scope of human exposure to pharmaceuticals and personal care products from the environment is a complex function of many factors.
+The scope of human exposure to pharmaceutical and personal care products from the environment is a complex function of many factors.
 These factors include the concentrations, types, and distribution of pharmaceuticals in the environment; the pharmacokinetics of each drug; the structural transformation of the chemical compounds either through metabolism or natural degradation processes; and the potential bioaccumulation of the drugs.
 More research is needed to determine the effects on humans of long-term exposure to low levels of PPCPs.
 The full effects of mixtures of low concentrations of different PPCPs is also unknown.

 "The U.S. EPA risk assessment states that the acceptable daily intake (ADI) of pharmaceuticals is around 0.0027 mg/kg‐day."
 Due to the lack of research of toxicity guidelines and their effects on human health it is difficult to determine a healthy dosage for water contaminated by pharmaceuticals.
 "The pharmaceutical sample size tested does not give a full representation of human exposure.
 Only 17 out of 3000 prescriptions are screened for in drinking water."

 In addition, "The EPA and FDA regulations state that a drug or chemical is not considered harmful until clear evidence shows that a substance causes harm".
 This means that the U.S. is not testing or screening for thousands of potential contaminants in drinking water.
 Health risk assessments have not been conducted to provide concrete evidence to link pharmaceutical contamination and adverse human health effects.